 It is important you talk to your doctor before using any type of therapy so that you can discuss your needs and decide together the safest therapies for your situation.
 It may be safe to use certain therapies alongside your standard cancer treatment.

-Some herbs and vitamin supplements can cause adverse side effects or affect your cancer treatment; some may even stop your mainstream treatment from working.
+Some herbs and vitamin supplements can cause adverse side effects or affect your cancer treatment, and some may even stop your mainstream treatment from working.
 Inform your doctor before you take any product.

 Complementary therapies are used alongside your conventional treatment and are increasingly considered supportive for people with cancer.
 Examples of commonly used complementary therapies include acupuncture, meditation, massage, reflexology, and Reiki.
-While these therapies have not been scientifically proven to treat or cure cancer many are known to help some people feel and cope better with cancer and its treatment.
+While these therapies have not been scientifically proven to treat or cure cancer, many are known to help some people feel and cope better with cancer and treatment options.

 Alternative therapies are used instead of conventional (mainstream) cancer treatments.

 Alternative therapies may carry claims that they stop cancer growth or even cure cancer.
-Alternative therapies may be harmful if people with cancer delay or stop using conventional treatments in favour of them.
+Alternative therapies may be harmful if people with cancer delay or stop using conventional treatments.
 They are often expensive and may promote extreme diets or lifestyle changes.
 Examples of alternative therapies are microwave therapy, ozone therapy, magnet therapy, high-dose supplements of vitamins or other compounds such as laetrile (B17), shark cartilage, mistletoe extract or melatonin.
 Some herbs and nutritional supplements interact with chemotherapy or other medications.